-The FIELD statement can be used to specify the format of a record of data in a RAMDISK file.
-When a file's record structure is defined with FIELD, then PUT and RGET must be used to transfer data to the file.
+The FIELD statement can be used to specify the format of a record of data in a random file.
+When a file's record structure is defined with FIELD, then PUT and RGET must be used to transfer data to the file; normal PRINT and INPUT statements will not work.
 FIELD defines the record's format, PUT transfers data to the file, and RGET transfers data from the file.
 The FIELD statement is used to define the exact number of bytes to be transferred for each variable written to or read from a file.
 FIELD's arguments must be supplied in pairs.
 The first member of each pair is the number of bytes to be transferred, while the second is the name of the variable to be transferred.